Agiliti (NYSE:AGTI) Stock Rating Upgraded by Zacks Investment Research

 Zacks Investment Research upgraded shares of Agiliti (NYSE:AGTI) from a hold rating to a buy rating in a report published on Wednesday, Zacks.com reports.
-The firm currently has $24.00 target price on the stock.
+They currently have $26.00 price target on the stock.

 According to Zacks, “Agiliti Inc. is an essential service provider to the healthcare industry.
 It offer medical equipment management and service solutions.
 Agiliti Inc. is based in MINNEAPOLIS. “

-Several other research firms also recently commented on AGTI. began coverage on shares of Agiliti in a research report on Tuesday, May 18th.
-They issued a buy rating and a $19.00 price target for the company.
-KeyCorp upped their price objective on shares of Agiliti from $21.00 to $23.00 and gave the stock an overweight rating in a research report on Monday, August 16th.
-The Goldman Sachs Group began coverage on shares of Agiliti in a research report on Tuesday, May 18th.
-They set a buy rating and a $43.00 price objective for the company.
-Jefferies Financial Group began coverage on shares of Agiliti in a research report on Tuesday, May 18th.
-They set a buy rating and a $20.00 price objective for the company.
-Finally, Citigroup began coverage on shares of Agiliti in a research report on Tuesday, May 18th.
+A number of other research analysts have also recently issued reports on AGTI. began coverage on Agiliti in a research note on Tuesday, May 18th.
+They set a buy rating and a $19.00 price objective for the company.
+Citigroup assumed coverage on Agiliti in a research note on Tuesday, May 18th.
 They set a buy rating for the company.
+Morgan Stanley boosted their price target on Agiliti from $21.00 to $23.00 and gave the stock an overweight rating in a research note on Monday, August 16th.
+UBS Group assumed coverage on Agiliti in a research note on Tuesday, May 18th.
+They issued a neutral rating and a $16.00 price target for the company.
+Finally, BMO Capital Markets assumed coverage on Agiliti in a research note on Monday, May 24th.
+They issued an outperform rating and a $18.00 price target for the company.
 One analyst has rated the stock with a hold rating and ten have given a buy rating to the company.
-According to MarketBeat.com, the stock has a consensus rating of Buy and an average target price of $22.05.
+According to data from MarketBeat.com, Agiliti currently has a consensus rating of Buy and an average price target of $22.25.

-Agiliti (NYSE:AGTI) last released its quarterly earnings results on Thursday, August 12th.
-The company reported $0.21 EPS for the quarter, meeting the consensus estimate of $0.21.
-The business had revenue of $250.54 million during the quarter, compared to analysts’ expectations of $242.45 million.
-On average, equities research analysts forecast that Agiliti will post 0.92 earnings per share for the current fiscal year.
+Agiliti (NYSE:AGTI) last announced its quarterly earnings data on Thursday, August 12th.
+The company reported $0.21 earnings per share (EPS) for the quarter, meeting the Zacks’ consensus estimate of $0.21.
+The company had revenue of $250.54 million for the quarter, compared to analysts’ expectations of $242.45 million.
+Research analysts predict that Agiliti will post 0.92 EPS for the current fiscal year.

-Several large investors have recently bought and sold shares of AGTI.
-Price T Rowe Associates Inc. MD acquired a new stake in Agiliti in the 2nd quarter valued at about $107,058,000.
-JPMorgan Chase & Co. acquired a new stake in Agiliti in the 2nd quarter valued at about $94,274,000.
-BlackRock Inc. acquired a new stake in Agiliti in the 2nd quarter valued at about $62,290,000.
-Vanguard Group Inc. acquired a new stake in shares of Agiliti during the 2nd quarter worth about $60,969,000.
-Finally, Massachusetts Financial Services Co.
-MA acquired a new stake in shares of Agiliti during the 2nd quarter worth about $42,950,000.
-24.39% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently bought and sold shares of AGTI.
+BlackRock Inc. bought a new stake in Agiliti during the second quarter valued at about $62,290,000.
+Marshall Wace LLP bought a new stake in Agiliti during the second quarter valued at about $2,720,000.
+Citigroup Inc. bought a new stake in Agiliti during the second quarter valued at about $296,000.
+Massachusetts Financial Services Co.
+MA bought a new stake in Agiliti during the second quarter valued at about $42,950,000.
+Finally, JPMorgan Chase & Co. bought a new stake in Agiliti during the second quarter valued at about $94,274,000.
+Institutional investors own 24.39% of the company’s stock.

 Agiliti, Inc provides end-to-end healthcare technology management and service solutions to the United States healthcare industry.
 It also offers customers with access to quality healthcare technology and implement comprehensive medical equipment management and service solutions to reduce capital and operating expenses, increase medical equipment and staff productivity and support improved patient safety and outcomes.